simakro/CobraHy/README.md

 }
 ```

-Place the required long-read (nanopore) input data (an individual folder of fastq(.gz) file/s for each barcode) into the data folder so it has the following structure: data/{experiment}/{barcodeX}.
+Place the required long-read (nanopore) input data (an individual folder of fastq(.gz) file/s for each barcode) into the experiment folder in the data directory so it has the following structure: data/{experiment}/{barcodeX}.
 Place the associated short-reads (illumina) in a separate sub-folder in the experiment directory so it has the following structure: data/{experiment}/short-reads/{short_reads_for_ont_bcX}.

-Start pipeline with (insert desired number of threads for --cores):
+To start the pipeline cd into cd CobraHy/workflow and run (insert desired number of threads for --cores):
 ```sh
 snakemake --use-conda --cores 32
 ```